• Home

 Allow to cool completely before storing.
 Store leftovers in an airtight container at room temperature for up to 3 days, in the refrigerator for up to 1 week or freeze for up to 3 months.
 Enjoy frozen or allow to thaw.

-Cookie bar with a bite missing
+Oatmeal cookie bar with a bite taken out.

 Make it Your Own